 Richard Kihl Ltd has a track record of over fifty years in sourcing the finest wines for investment, for our customers.
-Our long-standing relationships with many of the world's most sought-after domaines are one of our greatest strengths, along with the level of personal service we offer to our clients.
+Our long-standing relationships with many of the world's most sought-after domaines are one of our greatest strengths, along with the high level of personal service we offer to our clients.

 Simple supply and demand is a compelling argument for investing in fine wine.
 The classic appellations are strictly delimited and vineyard prices have risen rapidly in recent years.
 Burgundy is a case in point, where the average price per hectare of grand cru vineyard doubled from around seven million euros in 2008 to 14 million euros in 2017 (current prices are closer to 20 million euros).
 Added to this, the trend is for producers to reduce yields each year as they strive for ever-higher quality.